pandadevgroup/virtualstocks/README.md

 # virtualstocks.io

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.
+The official virtual stocks repo.
+Open source and better than ever!

+# Getting Started

+This project is run on [Angular 2.0](angular.io).
+Here's how to get started.

 ## Development server